 Whether it’s the famed Trump Tower, a Citgo Petroleum plant, a British Petroleum oil facility or a common daily taxi rental service in the tough American marketplace, Imperial Crane will rise to the occasion every time.
 With their enormous fleet, they have proudly completed thousands of projects with impeccable performance, while consistently delivering to their clients the highest levels of safety in the industry.

-B.J. is also the founder & CEO of the Dallas-based Crane Network, the number one online resource for used cranes since 1998.
-These accomplishments, in addition to his successful investments in several other businesses across the country, make him, irrefutably, one of America’s top young business titans.
+B.J. is also the founder & CEO of several other businesses across the country, which makes him, irrefutably, one of America’s top young business titans.